fsprojects/FSharp.Data.GraphQL/README.md

         d.Friends |> List.map getCharacter |> List.toSeq)
 ```

-By retrieving this filter on the field resolution context, it is possible to use client code to customize the query against a database, for example, and extend your GraphQL API features.
+By retrieving this filter from the field resolution context, it is possible to use client code to customize the query to run against a database, for example, and extend your GraphQL API features.

 ### LiveQueryMiddleware